Odiobill/web2wallet/README.md

 ## Production Deployment

-The built-in Flask development server (`app.run(debug=True)`) is not suitable for production use.
+The built-in Flask development server (`app.run(debug=False)`) is not suitable for production use.
 It is not designed to be efficient, stable, or secure enough to handle real-world traffic.
 When deploying this application, use a production-ready WSGI server like **Gunicorn** or **uWSGI**.

 **Example with Gunicorn:**